Abadrausar/Rubble-/other/Rubble Readme.txt

 ==============================================
 Changelog:
 ==============================================
+v3.10
+	Updated to Raptor 3.2
+		A (very) slight performance boost, a minor bug fix, a possible string corruption fix, and some other minor changes that don't effect Rubble.
+	Added profiling (writes data in the format expected by pprof), not that you care.
+	Added rubble:ingroup, check if an addon is part of a specified group.
+	Added rubble:groupactive, check if any addon in a specified group is active.
+	Added native script commands rubble:nowritefile, rubble:graphicsfile, and rubble:currentfile.
+	rubble:getvar now returns "" for non-existent variables.
+	The behavior of some of the dependency check commands has changed (to make them more accurate) The behavior of "Dev/Dummy Reactions" has changed slightly (should not effect users).
+	Added some caste related library addons.
+	Added the time templates (@ADV_TIME and @FORT_TIME) back to Rubble, this time they are in the "Base/Templates" addon.
+		(These templates were removed in 3.0 in order to remove all non-essential native templates) Added @GROWDUR, a replacement for the vanilla GROWDUR tag that uses the same mechanism as the other time templates.
+	Execution of init scripts moved one step later (to just after built-ins are loaded) This should make it so that init scripts can do literally everything that a pre tweak script can.
+	Added #INSTALL_GRAPHICS_FILE and @GRAPHICS_FILE, support for creature graphics.
+	Updated the Notepad++ UDL (lots of changes from previous versions never got added, now they are).

 v3.9
 	Fixed lots of cases where Raptor error handlers still used panic, oops.
 	Updated some of the docs.